 Taking close-up photographs of villagers is classed as a minor crime, and visitors will have their photos forcibly deleted if they try and break the rule.
 My view?
 Not having photos has made the whole overwhelming experience live longer in my memory.

-If you’re looking to push your culture comfort zone, I’d highly recommend a guided tour to San Juan Chamula and other villages near San Cristóbal de las Casas.
+If you’re looking to push your culture comfort zone, I’d highly recommend a tour to San Juan Chamula and other villages near San Cristóbal de las Casas.
+I’m not one for pushing guided tours, but in this case going with a guide will help you interpret and get the most out of the – potentially emotional – experience.